jeremyButtler/alnSeq/README.md

   the alignment.
 I then use the Hirschberg to find the best alignment.
 This means for you have to pay the time cost of the alternative alignment and Hirschberg steps.
+  If you want to save time you can use "-only-scores" to just print out the scores and starting positions.

 # Some light benchmarking

 ## Benchmarking setup

+NOT UPDATED FOR THE DECEMBER UPDATES

 For each benchmark I am using four different lengths of genomes.
 The small genome is ~1700 bases, the Mid genome